marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

 **Windows (Anaconda)**

+*   Anaconda apps aren't running (i.e. IPython).
+    * Make sure Git Bash is running as administrator.
+To fix permanently, one has to change the settings.
+When searching for the program, right click on Git Bash, and select 'Properties'.
+On the 'Compatibility' tab, check the box titled 'Run as Administrator'.

 *   New users can't easily open an IPython notebook in an arbitrary directory.
     *   The start menu shortcut created by Anaconda starts a notebook server in `%USERPROFILE%\Documents\IPython Notebooks` by default.
     *   New users, who may be unfamiliar with the command prompt, might have trouble opening a notebook in any other directory.